Wednesday, February 19th

 I unlocked my car and opened the door feeling triumphant once more.
 With the footage Brando had gotten, I could take it to the police, show my family, and prove to them I wasn’t crazy.
 And, most importantly of all, I could shove it in the face of the freak responsible for all of this.

 I released a sigh of relief that was long overdue and smiled.

 I was still smiling when I felt a tap on my shoulder.
 Thinking it was Brando, I turned, but as I did, I realized three important things:

 1. Brando had just driven down the road.

 2. I hadn’t bothered to make sure Jack really was dead.

 3. And three, I wasn’t going to be able to show that footage now.

 The last thing I saw was Jack’s hand clawing into my face, and the last thing I felt was the searing pain that came with it.

 And here it is five in the morning of the next day with nothing but nightmares and memories of last night’s encounter to show for it.
 I woke up in bed with both hands on my face, screaming.
-Luckily I didn’t wake anybody up, but I’m still stuck in this horrible nightmare.
-Knowing I wouldn’t be able to fall asleep any time soon, I got back onto my computer to record this very log.
-And like last time, nobody realizes what’s happened.
-The footage on my camera from yesterday is gone.
-I called Brando, and he says I never even spoke to him; and the bumps and bruises I had picked up from last night have vanished.
+Luckily, I didn’t wake anybody up, but I’m still stuck in this horrible nightmare.
+Knowing I wouldn’t be able to fall asleep any time soon, I decided to hop back onto my computer to record this very log.
+And like last time, nobody realizes what’s happened except me.
+The footage on my camera from last night is gone.
+I called Brando, and he says I never even spoke to him yesterday; and the bumps and bruises I had picked up from Jack have also vanished.